The John Maclean March: Background

 John Maclean was a prominent socialist leader in early-20th century Glasgow, a key figure in the Red Clydeside movement, and sometimes described as the "Scottish Lenin".
 By the time of the First World War, he had moved towards revolutionary socialism, and strongly opposed the war as imperialist.
 He was imprisoned in 1916, released in 1917, and named as the Scottish consul for the revolutionary Bolshevik government in early 1918.
 In April 1918 he was arrested for sedition, convicted and imprisoned, then released again after the Armistice following a hunger strike.
 After the war, he split from the Communist Party of Great Britain to found the Scottish Communist Party, then left this to form the Scottish Workers Republican Party, calling for an independent Communist Scotland.

 In 1923, he died aged 44, with his health broken after the long-term effects of imprisonment.
-His funeral was a mass public event, perhaps the largest ever to be held in Glasgow, with perhaps ten thousand people following the funeral procession.
+His funeral was a mass public event, perhaps the largest ever to be held in Glasgow, with possibly ten thousand people following the funeral procession.